-The systemic risk buffer shall apply to all financial undertakings, or one or more subsets of those institutions, for which the FME decides and shall be set from 1% and then in gradual or accelerated steps of adjustment of 0.5 percentage points.
-The requirement to maintain the buffer can vary depending on the type of the financial undertaking.
+The systemic risk buffer shall apply to all Extraction Side Content or more subsets of those institutions, for which the FME decides and shall be set from 1% and then in gradual or accelerated steps of adjustment of 0.5 percentage points.
+The requirement to maintain the buffer can vary depending on the type of the institution.
 The systemic risk buffer may apply to domestic exposures but may also apply to exposures in other countries.
 The FME may recognise systemic risk buffers imposed by other countries for exposures in those countries.4